MSC Southeast Policies and Procedures

 Record of Requests for Disclosure

-Where required by law, a record of requests for disclosure and such disclosure of personally identifiable information from student education records shall be maintained by Southeast Technical for each student and will be also made available for inspection pursuant to this policy.
+Where required by law, a record of requests for disclosure and such disclosure of personally identifiable information from student education records shall be maintained by MSC Southeast for each student and will be also made available for inspection pursuant to this policy.
 Records of requests for disclosure no longer subject to audit or under active request for access will be maintained according to the applicable records retention policy.

 Section 123: Directory Information Procedure